ptrd/kwik/readme.md

 The status of the project is that most QUIC features are implemented.
 Interoperability is tested with a large number of server implementations, see the [automated interoperability tests](https://interop.seemann.io/) and the [QUIC interop matrix](https://docs.google.com/spreadsheets/d/1D0tW89vOoaScs3IY9RGC0UesWGAwE6xyLk0l4JtvTVg/edit) for details.
-As you can see in the results of the automatic tests, Kwik is amongst the best clients w.r.t. successful testcase.
-Sometimes "Cx" or "Lx" test cases fail; that is because those tests test packet corruption and severe packets loss and due to the random nature of the (corruption/loss) simulation, there are sometimes cases that too much packets are lost or discarded to set up a connection with a limited time frame.
+Due the to fact that all (server) implementations are still in active development, and that some test cases (testing behaviour due to packet loss and packet corruption) are non-deterministic, the results of the automatic interoperability test vary with each run, but usually, Kwik is amongst the best clients w.r.t. the number of
+successful testcases.
 Kwik is still in active development, see [git history](https://bitbucket.org/pjtr/kwik/commits/).

 HTTP3 on top of Kwik is supported by [Flupke, the Java HTTP3 client](https://bitbucket.org/pjtr/flupke).